timothepearce/laravel-time-series-docs/docs/quickstart.md

 :::

-This tutorial will let you discover what Laravel Quasar can do for you in less than 10 minutes.
+This tutorial will let you discover what Laravel Time Series can do for you in less than 10 minutes.

 ## Installation

 We start by executing the following commands at **the root directory** of your Laravel app:

 ```
-composer require timothepearce/laravel-quasar
+composer require timothepearce/laravel-time-series

 php artisan migrate
 ```